IBMStockTrader/stocktrader-helm/stocktrader/README.md

 This sets the Helm release name to `stocktrader` and creates all Kubernetes resources in a namespace called `stocktrader`.

+Note you need to make sure that the namespace to which you install it has an image policy allowing it to pull images from DockerHub (unless you have built the sample yourself and are pulling it from your local Docker image registry).
+In the ICP console, choose Manage->Resource Security, then choose Image Policies and create one that allows access to `docker.io/ibmstocktrader/*`.

-You can also install it via the ICP console.
+You can also install this helm chart via the ICP console.
 Choose Manage->Helm Repositories, and click "Sync repositories".
 Wait a few minutes, then click Catalog in the top right, and scroll down to "stocktrader" (or start typing "stock" under Search repositories" and it will filter the list down to just charts containing that string).
 Then just click on it and follow the directions, which will show this readme.